 - A movement audition consisting of center work, across the floor work, and a short combination.
 This will be taught in the room with no advanced preparation required.
 Formal dance training is not required; however applicants must show the potential to move well and be trainable.

-- One copy of a current resume and current head shot.
+- One copy of a current resume and a current head shot.

 - To set up an audition, please call (309) 298-1543 or email us at email@example.com.
 Let us know what day you will be auditioning and we will contact you approximately two weeks prior to the audition with a time schedule for the day.
 The auditions will begin either late morning or early afternoon depending on the number of auditioners that particular day and the schedule of the department.